CSolution Project Structure

 Note

-It is recommended to provide a local copy of the cdefault.yml file in the same directory that stores the *.csolution.yml file.
+It is recommended that a local copy of the cdefault.yml file be provided in the same directory that stores the *.csolution.yml file.

 Example: